-The brake lever is located at the right handlebar grip.
-To apply the front brake, pull the lever toward the handlebar grip.
+The brake lever is located on the right side of the handlebar.
+To apply the front brake, pull the lever toward the throttle grip.

 - 1. Brake lever

 - 2. Brake lever position adjusting dial

-- 3. " /\ " mark
+- 3. "△" mark

-- 4. Distance between brake lever and handlebar grip
+- 4. Distance between brake lever and throttle grip

 The brake lever is equipped with a brake lever position adjusting dial.
-To adjust the distance between the brake lever and the handlebar grip, turn the adjusting dial while holding the lever pushed away from the handlebar grip.
-Make sure that the appropriate setting on the adjusting dial is aligned with the "\(\times \)" mark on the brake lever.
+To adjust the distance between the brake lever and the throttle grip, turn the adjusting dial while holding the lever pushed away from the throttle grip.
+Make sure that the appropriate setting on the adjusting dial is aligned with the "\( \times \)" mark on the brake lever.